AAAI 2008

 A Cyber-Infrastructure for Supporting K-12 Engineering Education thorough Robotics

-William Mongan, William Regli, Drexel University
+William Mongan, William Regli, Drexel University slides

 2:15pm-2:20pm: